vogon1/immich-wordpress-plugin/README.md

 This plugin allows you to easily integrate photos and albums from [Immich](https://immich.app/) into your WordPress site.
 A simple way to display galleries without uploading images manually.

+**Security & Privacy:** The Immich API key is stored securely in your WordPress database and is only used server-side to fetch photos from your Immich server.
+The API key is never exposed to website visitors or sent to their browsers.
+All image requests are proxied through WordPress, keeping your Immich server credentials completely private.

+**Access Control:** The plugin displays photos and albums based on the permissions of the Immich user account that owns the API key.
+Only photos and albums that are visible to this specific Immich user will be accessible in WordPress.
+This means if your Immich server has multiple users, each with their own private collections, only the albums shared with or owned by the API key's user account can be displayed on your WordPress site.

 ## ✨ Features

 - Display list of albums from Immich.